swyxio/spark-joy/README.md

 - [Justin Baker on Color Theory](https://medium.muz.li/the-ultimate-ux-guide-to-color-design-4d0a18a706ed)
 - [How to do Dark Mode right](https://darkmodedesign.xyz/)
 - [Inventorying and naming a Color Palette at UXPin](https://medium.com/@marcintreder/design-system-sprint-2-one-color-palette-to-rule-them-all-d0114ed1f659)
+- [Reasoning about Color](http://notes.neeasade.net/color-spaces.html) some light reading on color spaces and transforms (eg "pastelize" operation)
 </details>

 ## Icons and Favicons